Learn

 Value investing is the investment philosophy behind Warren Buffet’s fortune.
 It is when you pick stocks that seem to be worth more than their current price.
 It's kind of like finding a diamond in the rough.
 You're looking for stocks that have the potential to shine bright in the future.

 With some research and a bit of guessing, value investing can pay off well if you make the right choices.
 However, it can also be risky if you don't know how to choose the right stocks.
-That's why it's important to learn first how to research what you want to invest in.
+That's why it's important to learn first how to research what to invest in.

 One way to do this is by looking at the company's balance sheet, income statement, and cash flow statement.
 These documents provide valuable information about the company's assets, liabilities, revenue, and expenses.